Iveagh Fellowship Programme

 - Irish citizens

-- Enrolled on a full-time undergraduate or master’s degree programme in an Irish university in the area of arts, humanities or social sciences
+- Enrolled on a undergraduate or postgraduate (diploma/masters) degree programme in an Irish university

 - Interested in careers in international policy, including work in international development, human rights and humanitarian work